tudes00/netscan/README.md

 ## Notes

-- Root is required for ARP mode.
-Running without root falls back to ICMP automatically.
 - Large ranges (e.g. `/8`) should use reduced `--max-jobs` and increased `--timeout` to avoid overwhelming the system.

 ---

 ## TODO
-- latency